freeCodeCamp/chapter/CONTRIBUTING.md

 Hello. 👋

-Welcome to the newest project for FreeCodeCamp.
-We are glad you are here!
+Welcome to Chapter, the newest project for freeCodeCamp.
+We are glad you are here.

 We strictly enforce our ["Code of Conduct"](https://www.freecodecamp.org/code-of-conduct).
 Please take a moment to read it.
 It's only 196 words long.